Pension Beneficiary Options

 Death benefits paid to dependants* are tax-free.
 If paid to a non-dependant, the taxable component of the lump sum benefit is taxed at 15% plus Medicare Levy.

-Any death benefits paid to your spouse, former spouse or child (of any age) may additionally include an anti-detriment payment.
+Any death benefits paid to your spouse, former spouse or child (of any age) may additionally include an anti-detriment payment for members that passed away prior to 1 July 2017.
 An anti-detriment payment broadly represents a refund of the 15% contributions tax paid by the deceased member during their lifetime.
+For more information, see our Fact Sheet: Anti-detriment Payments

 *Under the Superannuation Industry (Supervision) Act 1993, a dependant is defined as: